spotty-cloud/spotty/docs/docs/configuration.md

 - __`workingDir`__ _(optional)_ - working directory for your custom scripts (see "scripts" section below),

 - __`commands`__ _(optional)_ - commands which should be performed once your container is started.
-For example, you could download your datasets from S3 bucket to the project directory (see "project" section):
+For example, you could download your datasets from an S3 bucket to the project directory (see "project" section):
     ```yaml
     commands: |
       aws s3 sync s3://my-bucket/datasets/my-dataset /workspace/project/data